Fellow-Consulting-AG/docapp-docs/docs/doc2/table-extraction/define-table-and-columns.md

 To define tables and columns on a document please import a document, open it and go to table extraction view as shown before (via "Line Items").

-You will end up in following screen where you can activate Training Mode:
+You will end up in following screen where you can activate **`Training Mode`**:

 ![](/_images/doc2/Table Extraction/3-Define tables and columns/Image_6_activate_training_mode.png)

-By pressing the "Edit" button, table selection mode will be activated and you will be able to edit the document shown on the left side:
+By pressing the `Edit` button, table selection mode will be activated and you will be able to edit the document shown on the left side:

 ![](/_images/doc2/Table Extraction/3-Define tables and columns/Image_7_edit_button.png)